GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/opt-out/index.md

 ## Site owners {: #opt-out-site}

-Protected Audience API will eventually require sites to set a [Permissions Policy](/docs/privacy-sandbox/permissions-policy/) to allow Protected Audience API functionality to be available.
+The Protected Audience API will eventually require sites to set a [Permissions Policy](/docs/privacy-sandbox/permissions-policy/) to allow the Protected Audience API functionality to be available.
 This will help ensure that arbitrary third parties can't use the API without a site's knowledge.
 However, to facilitate testing during [the first origin trial](/blog/privacy-sandbox-unified-origin-trial), this requirement is [waived by default](https://github.com/WICG/turtledove/blob/main/Proposed_First_FLEDGE_OT_Details.md#permissions-policy).